 Step 2 — MC and DOT Numbers

 USDOT Number: Same — numbers only.
-Don't include "USDOT".
+Do not include USDOT.

-If you don't know yours, look them up free at safer.fmcsa.dot.gov.
+If you do not know yours, look them up free at safer.fmcsa.dot.gov.
 Search by company name.

 Step 3 — EIN (Tax ID Number)